How much credit card debt does the average American have?

 However, the survey figures do not match up with the total credit card debt.
 In fact, households admit to having only about 60 percent of the card debt that banks say is outstanding, a team of economists from the New York Fed found.

 Their report, “Do we know what we owe?
 Consumer Debt as Reported by Borrowers and Lenders” concluded that the person interviewed might not have a full grasp of the cards being used by everyone in the family.
 The report, updated in October 2015, arrived at an estimate of $9,600 for average household credit card debt.
 If respondents in the 2016 Fed survey of households under-reported their debt by the same amount, true household credit card debt is about $9,100.

 Debts higher for those seeking financial help

 For people entering Chapter 7 bankruptcy, the average card debt was $17,700 back in 2000 to 2002, according to a study by the Executive Office for U.S. Trustees.
-That would be about $23,300 in today's dollars, according to inflation figures housed by the St. Louis Fed's FRED database.
+That would be about $24,122 in today’s dollars, according to the U.S. Labor Department’s Consumer Price Index inflation calculator.

 See related: Credit card statistics, industry facts